 The ground is wet

 McGee's counterexample is set against the 1980 US Presidential Election.
-Let's walk through it step by step.
+The steps are deceptively simple.

 P1